 TradFest Dublin offers more than just music — it’s an immersive cultural journey through Dublin’s creative heart.
 Every venue, from centuries-old cathedrals to bustling pubs, becomes a stage celebrating Ireland’s musical roots.

-Here’s what not to miss this TradFest in Dublin:
+Here’s what not to miss during your visit:

-The soul of TradFest Temple Bar lives in its pubs, and the Smithwick’s Sessions provide an intimate, free alternative to TradFest Dublin’s headline concerts.
+The soul of TradFest lives in the snug corners of its pubs.
+The Smithwick’s Sessions provide an intimate, free alternative to the festival’s larger headline concerts.

-Step into places like The Temple Bar Pub, Oliver St. John Gogarty’s, and The Auld Dubliner across Temple Bar to hear spontaneous sessions from Ireland’s best traditional musicians.
-Expect fiddles, tin whistles, and plenty of friendly sing-alongs and stories — an authentic experience of Dublin’s lively folk scene, where musicians and locals play shoulder-to-shoulder long past midnight.
-Experiencing these sessions is one of the highlights of TradFest Temple Bar.
+Step into legendary spots like The Temple Bar Pub, Oliver St. John Gogarty’s, and The Auld Dubliner to hear spontaneous sessions from Ireland’s best traditional musicians.
+Expect a whirlwind of fiddles, tin whistles, and friendly sing-alongs—an authentic experience of Dublin’s folk scene where musicians and locals play shoulder-to-shoulder.

-All Smithwick’s sessions are free and unticketed, so they can fill up quickly — arrive early, grab a stool, and enjoy the chance to support the talented musicians and the local venues that keep Dublin’s live music alive.
+All Smithwick’s sessions are free and unticketed.
+They fill up incredibly fast, so arrive early, grab a stool, and enjoy the chance to support the local venues that keep Dublin’s live music alive.

-Every evening, TradFest Dublin brings together a varied array of headline concerts across Dublin’s most iconic venues.
-Expect a dynamic mix of traditional Irish sets, contemporary folk, Celtic fusion, and instrumental collaborations, with both solo artists and full ensembles performing in historic spaces like St. Patrick’s Cathedral, City Hall, and The Button Factory.
+Every evening, TradFest Dublin brings together a dynamic array of headline concerts across Dublin’s most breathtaking venues.
+You can witness world-class performances in historic spaces like St. Patrick’s Cathedral, City Hall, and The Button Factory.

-👉 Some of the storytelling draws inspiration from Irish mythology and local legends — so be sure to check out our guide to Irish myths and legends for beginners to brush up before you visit.
+👉 Some of the festival’s storytelling also draws inspiration from local lore—so be sure to check out our guide to Irish myths and legends for beginners to brush up before you visit!

 🍻 Best Dublin Pubs for TradFest